 Eligible applicants can apply for financial assistance by completing and submitting the HIRO Fund Assistance Application as directed on the form.
 Upon verification by AHIMA Foundation and the applicant's CSA, financial assistance will be distributed to applicants as available and in as timely a manner as possible.

-Read AHIMA resources on managing health information in the wake of a disaster.
+Read AHIMA resources in the HIM Body of Knowledge on managing health information in the wake of a disaster.

 Share information in the AHIMA Disaster Management Community of Practice (requires AHIMA member login).